isovector/certainty-by-construction/src/book/Chapter4-Relations.lagda.md

 vogue at the time.
 We call it naive set theory these days because it allowed for paradoxes like the one above, and paradoxes are anathema to mathematics.
 Once you have a contradiction, the entire mathematical system falls apart and it's possible to prove anything whatsoever.
-We will look at how to exactly this in
+We will look at how to correct this in
 @sec:negation.

 Modern mathematics' solution to the barber paradox is the realization that not